iodapson/axum-Yew/slide/axum-slide.md

 ##### defining routes

-A route is an explicit mapping of a pair of url or API endpoint to a specified backend service.
+A route is an explicit mapping of a pair of url or API end-point to a specified backend service.
 A backend-service is a functionality which you define.

 Routing is done in axum via the `axum::Router` struct (https://docs.rs/axum/latest/axum/struct.Router.html).
 Your service would require routing methods such as `axum::routing::get`, `axum::routing::post`, e.t.c. and a handler closure/function.

-Take a look at the example in the section 'A quick taste of axum' and see if you can identify the route in it and its comprising HTTP routing method (get), and its handler closure.
+Take a look at the example in the section 'A quick taste of axum' and see if you can identify the route in it, its HTTP routing method (get), and its handler closure.

 ##### extractors

 Extractors are how you pick apart the incoming request to get the parts your handler needs.
-Commonly headers can be found inside 'axum::extract', 'axum::headers', and 'axum::htty::header'.
+Commonly headers can be found inside `axum::extract`, `axum::headers`, and `axum::http::header`.
-They always run in the order of the function parameters that is from left to right.
+They always run in the order of the function parameters that is, from left to right.
 Here is an example extractor inside a request handler function called 'path':

 ```rust